CoryCharlton/BittrexApi/README.md

 ```

 Next add a gradle compile dependency to the `build.gradle` file of your app
 module.
-The following will add a dependency to the full ExoPlayer library:
+The following will add a dependency to the library:

 ```gradle
 compile 'com.corycharlton.bittrexapi:bittrexapi:0.1.0'